dr-natetorious/book-Fuzz_Testing/Chapters/2_libFuzzer.md

 ### Adapting Security Testing to Your Applications

-The four vulnerability patterns demonstrate general methodology that applies to diverse application architectures and input processing scenarios.
+The four vulnerability patterns demonstrate a general methodology that applies to diverse application architectures and input processing scenarios.
 Successful adaptation requires understanding your application's specific input boundaries, processing mechanisms, and exploitation characteristics.

 #### Identifying Security-Critical Input Boundaries